codestin/codestin.github.io/_pages/word.md

 ## Why does Dr. Fox recommend [heralding](https://www.drjasonfox.com/blog/herald-your-word) one's word on a page like this?
 In his words,

->In a nutshell: cultivated dissonance.
+>"In a nutshell: cultivated dissonance.

 >The Ritual of Becoming is an act of manifesting*—of ‘telling the truth  in advance’, so that you might live into it, make believe, and become it.